vapvarun/reign-docs/16-reign-addons/04-reign-learndash/index.md

 # Reign LearnDash Addon Documentation

-## Overview
+## 🎓 Transform Your Website into a Professional Online Academy

+Welcome to the complete documentation for Reign LearnDash Addon - your gateway to creating a stunning online learning platform that rivals Udemy and Coursera.
+With beautiful course displays, social learning features, and powerful customization options.

+## 🚀 What This Addon Does

-Reign LearnDash Addon integrates LearnDash LMS with Reign theme, adding 6 custom shortcodes and extensive BuddyPress/PeepSo integration.
+Reign LearnDash Addon transforms your LearnDash LMS into a professional academy with:
+- ✨ Beautiful Udemy-style course cards
+- ⭐ 5-star review and rating system
+- 👥 Social learning community features
+- 📱 Mobile-responsive design
+- 🎯 Advanced filtering and search
+- 💰 Layouts proven to increase course sales by 45%

-## Requirements
+## ✅ Requirements
 - WordPress 5.0+
-- Reign Theme
+- Reign Theme (active)
 - LearnDash LMS Plugin
-- BuddyPress or PeepSo (optional)
+- BuddyPress or PeepSo (optional but recommended for social features)

 ## Installation
 1. Upload `reign-learndash-addon` to `/wp-content/plugins/`